Greggarcia90/Airbnb-VS-Hotels-Are-high-prices-driving-users-back-to-hotels-/README.md

 - Lowest day: March 5th at $104 (Wednesday)
 - Highest day: March 7th at $167 (Friday / Francesca Romana Day / Jubilee event)
 Insight: Events and weekends drive sharp price spikes.
 Travelers on a budget may find hotels more attractive during these peaks.

 ![Daily Price Trends](images/price_trends.png)

 2. Room Type Price Average and Ratings
-- Shared room:  $58 avg, rating 4.7
+- Shared room:  $58 average with a rating of 4.7
-- Private room: $106 avg, rating 4.6
+- Private room: $106 average with a rating of 4.6
-- Hotel room (via Airbnb): $125 avg, rating 4.6
+- Hotel room (via Airbnb): $125 average with a rating of 4.6
-- Entire apartment: $146 avg, rating 4.7
+- Entire apartment: $146 average with a rating of 4.7
 Insight: Entire apartments cost the most but achieve high satisfaction.
 Shared rooms are cheapest, yet ratings remain high.

 ![Room Type Price](images/room_type.png)

-3. Superhosts vs. Regular Hosts
-Average price is nearly the same at $130
-Insight: Host status doesn’t really impact prices.
-Location and demand are far more important.

-4. Location Pricing (Bar Chart)
+4. Location Pricing
 - Centro Storico: $150 average with 15,000 listings (tourist area)
 - Tiburtina: $90 average with 500 listings (outside tourist area)
 Insight: Central tourist areas are about $60 more expensive than less touristy neighborhoods.

 ![Location Pricing/Listings](images/location_listings.png)